ilaydaserin/therabot-project/README.md

-# therabot-project
-An AI-driven conversational chatbot designed to provide empathetic support and intent classification in mental health contexts.
-Built using GPT-2, DialoGPT, and DistilBERT, integrated with a custom intent classification model.
-Includes a Flask API and a web interface for real-time interaction.
 # Therabot - AI-Powered Psychologist Chatbot

 **Therabot** is an AI-powered conversational chatbot designed to provide empathetic responses and intent classification, particularly in mental health contexts.
 The project integrates pre-trained models such as GPT-2, DialoGPT, and DistilBERT, as well as custom models, to deliver meaningful and contextually appropriate interactions.
 Below is a detailed description of the project’s structure and components.